Dance Studio Life 2018 Editorial Content (comprehensive)

 Plus: Our annual roundup of summertime teacher-training programs

-Plus: Our annual collection of tap festivals worldwide
+Plus: Our annual roundup of tap education resources

 Our business issue is a comprehensive resource for readers, bursting with ideas about generating income, dealing with customers, and strategizing for success.

-Holiday shows are a big part of many studios’ performance offerings, and we make a point of giving our readers fresh ideas, in plenty of time for them to plan ahead.
-Whether it’s a new twist on a tradition or a completely new way to approach seasonal shows, our stories offer options that help teachers freshen their repertoires and engage their students and audiences.
+Holiday shows are a big part of many studios’ performance offerings, and we’ve got fresh ideas in plenty of time for teachers to plan ahead.
+This year, look for special coverage on choreography that builds repertoires and engages students and audiences.

-Plus: Our annual collection of must-have holiday costumes and backdrops
+Plus: Our annual collection of the hottest holiday costumes and backdrops

 Plus: A grab bag of new products for dance schools and classrooms

 Preparing for competitions and conventions is fun, challenging, and rewarding for studio owners and teachers.
-This issue is a popular one, giving readers information, advice, and behind-the-scenes perspectives on where to go, what to expect, and how to make this year’s competition season the best ever.
+This popular issue offers expert advice and behind-the-scenes perspectives on how to make this year’s competition season the best yet.
 From planning to performance, it’s all here.

 October: Recital Roundup